(80): Kannywood Movie Review: HIJIRA

 For instance, the

-story is told through an omniscient point of view, but in the end a narrator (a
+story is told from an omniscient point of view, but in the end, a narrator (a

 different point of view called restricted)